-The 1983 provisions for support and maintenance and home energy assistance continue to October 1, 1987.
+The 1983 provisions for support and maintenance and home energy assistance continue to October 1.
+1987.

-Public Law 99-498, enacted October 17 Educational assistance used for educational expenses under the Higher Education Act of 1965 as amended.
+Educational assistance used for educational expenses under the Higher Education Act of 1965 as amended.

 The 1983 provisions for support and maintenance and home energy assistance made permanent.